 Each trainee is assigned a primary NIH-funded preceptor from the program faculty to assist in identifying a research project, preparing a research proposal, identifying a secondary mentor as necessary, and selecting electives and didactic course work.
 The final written proposal is submitted to the Executive Committee for critical review.
 The critique is used to modify the proposal.
 In year two, the trainee provides a written progress report to the Executive Committee that includes the original aims, results, and any modification to the proposal.

-The preceptor closely guides the trainee during his/her intensive laboratory experience.
+The preceptor closely guides the trainee during his/her intensive research experience.
 The level of involvement by the preceptor will change during the course of the training period to allow the trainee to transition to an independent investigator.

 First-Year Trainees are expected to:

-- exhaustively review the research literature to develop a strong background and rationale for the proposed study
+- Exhaustively review the research literature to develop a strong background and rationale for the proposed study.

 Second to Third Year Trainees will:

-- draft and revise manuscripts for journal submission
+- Draft and revise manuscripts for journal submission.

-- assume increased scientific responsibility for the direction of the project
+- Assume increased scientific responsibility for the direction of the project